BreakellrZ/trader_base/README.md

  ![Trading Journal lighthouse](/documentation/trading_journal_lighthouse.png)

  - Journal post page scores are all above 90 bar best practices which has a score of 78.
 Due to time retraints I could not get this up above 90 before the deadline.
 Error says "Does not use HTTPS".
-This was flagged due to the images being shared from cloudinary :
+This was flagged due to the images being shared from cloudinary. **This was not my code that was causing the issue,** so I could not fix it with the time I had left :

  ![Journal post lighthouse](/documentation/trading_journal_post_lighthouse.png)